dutkulang/TypeScript/README.md

 ### Installation

-You will need to have node installed on your computer inorder to use the node package manager to install TypeScript
+You will need to have node installed on your computer inorder to use node's package manager `npm` to install TypeScript

+__NPM__ is NOT node package manager.
+It anything else but not node package manager
 ```sh
 npm i -g typescript
 ```